-The plan has six cost-sharing tiers
+The plan has five cost-sharing tiers

-Every drug on the plan's "Drug List" is in one of six cost-sharing tiers.
+Every drug on the plan's Drug List is in one of five cost-sharing tiers.
 In general, the higher the cost-sharing tier number, the higher your cost for the drug:

-- Tier 1 (Preferred Generic) These are generic drugs in the lowest cost-sharing tier except for Select Care Drugs in Tier 6. - Tier 2 (Generic) These are generic drugs not in the Preferred Generic tier as well as some brand drugs. - Tier 3 (Preferred Brand) This tier contains mostly brand-name drugs and includes some high-cost generic drugs.
-You pay \$25 to \$35 per month supply of each covered insulin product on this tier. - Tier 4 (Non-Preferred Drug) Branded or generic drugs in this tier have alternative options in one of the lower cost-share tiers.
-You pay \$25 to \$35 per month supply of each covered insulin product on this tier. - Tier 5 (Specialty Tier) These drugs are high cost and unique.
+- Tier 1 (Preferred Generic) These are generic drugs in the lowest cost-sharing tier. - Tier 2 (Generic) These are generic drugs not in the Preferred Generic tier as well as some brand drugs. - Tier 3 (Preferred Brand) This tier contains mostly brand-name drugs and includes some high-cost generic drugs.
+You pay \$35 per month supply of each covered insulin product on this tier. - Tier 4 (Non-Preferred Drug) Branded or generic drugs in this tier have alternative options in one of the lower cost-share tiers.
+You pay \$35 per month supply of each covered insulin product on this tier. - Tier 5 (Specialty Tier) These drugs are high cost and unique.
 They exceed a monthly cost established by CMS.
-You pay \$25 to \$35 per month supply of each covered insulin product on this tier. - Tier 6 (Select Care Drugs) Preventive vaccines and some common generic drugs for blood pressure, cholesterol, and diabetes available at \$0 cost share until the Catastrophic Phase is reached.
+You pay \$35 per month supply of each covered insulin product on this tier.

-To find out which cost-sharing tier your drug is in, look it up in the plan's "Drug List."
+To find out which cost-sharing tier your drug is in, look it up in the plan's Drug List.